Let's Create a Contact Form

 The sendMessage()

-method will create and send the email.
-It uses a so-called mailer to do this, which it passes as
+method creates and sends the email.
+It utilizes a mailer service for this, which it receives as

 a dependency via the constructor.
 Read more about sending emails.

-Now, we'll go back to the presenter and complete the contactFormSucceeded()
+Now, let's return to the presenter and complete the contactFormSucceeded()

 sendMessage()